Silkworm (band): Origins: 1985–1987

-Relocation: 1987–1990
+Relocation: 1987–2004

 They relocated to Seattle in 1990, where they met drummer Michael Dahlquist.
 During a radio interview on WNUR at Northwestern University, Steve Albini called in to contact the band.
 Albini had attended Hellgate High School, the same high school that Phelps, Midyett, and Cohen attended in Missoula, Montana.
 This connection led to Albini recording the band's album In the West.
+Silkworm would record with Albini multiple times over the course of their career after this.
 Phelps left the band in 1994 due to mental health issues and the rigors of touring.
+The band would soon sign with Matador Records for the release of their album Firewater in 1996.
+For the release of 1998's Blueblood the band had moved to Touch & Go Records, which would put out all of the band's albums for the rest of their career.

 Matt Kadane of Bedhead and The New Year played keyboards on Italian Platinum and It'll Be Cool.

 Breakup: 2005

-Drummer Michael Dahlquist was killed on July 14, 2005 when his car was rammed from behind.
+Drummer Michael Dahlquist was killed on July 14, 2005, when his car was rammed from behind.
 Friends Douglas Meis (Exo, the Dials) and John Glick (Returnables) were also killed in the crash.

 Later projects: 2005–present

-After Dahlquist's death, Midyett and Cohen went on to form Bottomless Pit.
+Shortly after Dahlquist's death, Midyett and Cohen went on to form Bottomless Pit.
+The band recorded and toured until they announced an indefinite hiatus in 2014.

 A feature-length documentary, Couldn't You Wait?
 The Story of Silkworm, was released in February 2013, featuring interviews with Jeff Tweedy, Steve Albini, Stephen Malkmus, Gerard Cosloy, Clint Conley, and others.

 A remastered and expanded 2x12" + CD edition of the third Silkworm album Libertine including the group's "Marco Collins Sessions" and two additional tracks was issued by the label Comedy Minus One in May 2014.

+On July 27, 2024, the band reunited for a tribute concert in honor of Albini after his sudden passing.
+The lineup was Midyett, Cohen, and Phelps (playing with the band for the first time since leaving in 1994), with Jeff Panall of Songs: Ohia & Mint Mile on drums.

+A remastered and expanded 2x12" edition of the fifth Silkworm album Developer including five Japan-only bonus tracks was announced by Comedy Minus One for release in early 2025.
+Shortly after the band announced their first tour since breaking up in 2005.
+The band plans to tour the US in September 2025, with the same lineup as the one that played at the Albini tribute concert.